abhisheklalwani/NSFW-Detector/README.md

 ### User Privacy

 The images predicted to be NSFW by our model can be very personal sensitive images belonging to the user.
-To protect such sensitive information, we intend to process the obscenity detection model on images at a user's device and not at the server, enabling us to preserve user privacy.
+To protect such sensitive information, we intend to process the obscenity detection model on images at a user's device and not at the server.
+Executing the model at a user's device would enable us to preserve user privacy.

 ## Acknowledgements